 CAGJ is a volunteer run organization that believes in the importance of leadership development.
 The aim of membership development is to recruit, involve, retain and build the leadership of CAGJ volunteers.
 The Membership Development interns work with the Director and Program Co-Chairs to achieve these goals, and maintains and improves membership and outreach systems.
 An intern who is able to work with CAGJ for more than one quarter is preferred, but not required, for this position.

 Assist the Executive Director and fundraising team to help ensure CAGJ’s continued financial health.
 Interns may assist in grant research and writing, special events planning, monthly sustainership promotion, special gifts planning and activities to promote membership in CAGJ.
 This is an excellent opportunity for anyone seeking employment or involvement in the non-profit sector.

 Act as point person for our monthly newsletter.
 Collect materials, write articles and format the newsletter.
 Support will be provided.
 Would prefer a six-month commitment minimum.

 Food Justice Project Internships

 The Food Justice Project is another of CAGJ’s primary programs.
 Through community education, political action, and anti-oppressive organizing and community-building, CAGJ’s Food Justice Project seeks to challenge and transform the globalized, industrial, corporate-driven food system and promote existing alternatives as we join the global struggle for food sovereignty for all.

-FJP coordinates research, organizes monthly Teach-Outs, work-parties and visits to local farms and other key food sites, coordinates Educate for Action workshops on food politics, organizes events and actions around our Solidarity Campaigns aimed at building the movement for food justice and sovereignty.
-We also work to get our great new publication out into the world, the 2nd edition of “Our Food, Our Right: Recipes for Food Justice“.
+FJP coordinates research, organizes Teach-Outs – work-parties and visits to local farms and other key food sites – coordinates Educate for Action workshops on food politics, organizes events and actions around our Solidarity Campaigns aimed at building the movement for food justice and sovereignty.
+We also work to get our two publications out into the world, “Our Food, Our Right: Recipes for Food Justice“.

 Main intern projects may include: